-(1) This number excludes an aggregate of up to 1,500,000 shares of Class B common stock that were subject to forfeiture if the over-allotment option was not exercised in full or in part by the underwriters.
-The underwriters exercised their over-allotment option on July 22, 2019 in part; thus 250,000 Founder Shares remain subject to forfeiture.
+(1) For the 2019 period, this number excludes an aggregate of up to 1,500,000 shares of Class B common stock that were subject to forfeiture if the overallotment option was not exercised in full or in part by the underwriters.
+The underwriters exercised their over-allotment option on July 22, 2019 in part.